Skip to main content

 The Academy's Sustainable Style Guide is designed to be utilized year-round to incorporate sustainable fashion and style practices for all types of special events.

 As an awards organization, the Academy is deeply committed to supporting a sustainable awards process.
 The Academy does not permit physical awards materials to be sent to Academy members.
-It includes the physical mailing of DVDs and CDs, screenplays, screening invitations, and film advertisement flyers.
-In addition, mailing DVDs and CDs to Academy members is not permitted.
-Our members-only app, the Academy Screening Room, provides digital access to first-run films, screenplays and scores submitted for Oscar consideration.
-In addition, we provide members access to a virtual For Your Consideration calendar where industry partners list film screenings.
-The Academy also provides members with resources to dispose of awards materials responsibly.
+This includes the physical mailing of DVDs and CDs, screenplays, screening invitations, and film advertisement flyers.
+Our members-only app, the Academy Screening Room, provides digital access to first-run films and scores submitted for Oscar consideration.
+The app also provides digital access to the screenplays submitted for Oscar consideration in the writing categories.
+In addition, we provide members access to a virtual For Your Consideration calendar, where industry partners list film screenings.
+The Academy also provides members with resources to responsibly dispose of awards materials.

 Annually, we host branch-specific conversations around sustainable production practices and resources with Academy members and industry partners.

-We host the annual Hollywood Climate Summit at our Samuel Goldwyn Theater in Los Angeles and produce a member panel as part of a weeklong conference dedicated to social impact and narrative strategies between the climate movement and Hollywood.
+Additionally, the Academy hosts the annual Hollywood Climate Summit in Los Angeles and produces member conversations as part of the conference, which is dedicated to social impact and narrative strategies between the climate movement and the film industry.
 Watch our 2024 panel, The Academy Presents: Sustainability in Film, and 2025 panel, The Academy: Sustainability and Decision Makers.